vesoft-inc/nebula/docs/how-to-contribute.md

 git rebase upstream/master
 ```

-Checkout a branch from master:
+Checkout a new branch from master:

 ```sh
 git checkout -b myfeature